 "Partnerships are so important.
 They build trust and understanding, which can open closed doors.
 They build mutual respect between neighbours, which has ripple effects into other areas."

 Chief Seymour Cowichan Co-Governance Conversations, 2018.

-In 2018, the CWB published the results of a series of workshops between CWB members, its founding partners, Cowichan Tribes and the CVRD, and collaboration, and public engagement for watershed health.

-advisors to review and improve its governance model.
+In 2018, the CWB published the results of a series of workshops between CWB members, its founding partners, Cowichan Tribes and the CVRD, and advisors to review and improve its governance model.
 Partnerships were identified as not only a way of doing the Board's work, but a goal of the work.